What you need to do as a fisheries business to prepare for a no-deal Brexit.

 Importing EU-caught fish and fishery products to the UK

+You’ll need an Export Health Certificates for imports of fish that originate outside of the EU.
 You will not need an Export Health Certificate for imports of fish or fish products from the EU for at least 6 months after the UK leaves the EU.

 Eels and eel products

-Trade in the European eel (Anguilla anguilla), within and outside the EU, will remain subject to the Convention on International Trade in Endangered Species (CITES).
-This means the UK will not be able to import or export European eel unless following CITES processes.
+The UK will not be able to import or export European eel unless following CITES processes.

 European Maritime and Fisheries Fund

 The UK government has guaranteed that all European Maritime and Fisheries Fund (EMFF) projects approved before 31 December 2020 will be fully funded.

 The rules for what you must show on food labels will change for some food and drink products in a no-deal Brexit.
 Some of the new rules will come into effect from exit day.
 For others, you’ll have longer to update your food labels.

 The labelling requirements for fishery and aquaculture products continue to apply.

 Food labelling changes after Brexit explains how Brexit might affect labelling.